 Rachel (Silver) Maddock is an independent dance artist, arts writer, and dance instructor in Vancouver, BC.
 She holds a BA (with Distinction) in Visual Culture & Performance Studies from Simon Fraser University’s School for Contemporary Arts, and a Diploma of Dance Studies from Trinity Laban Conservatoire of Music and Dance, London, UK.
 She has been awarded dance scholarships with the Training Society of Vancouver and EDAM (Experimental Dance and Music) in Vancouver.

-Rachel Maddock has been granted choreographic residencies with North Vancouver Recreation and Culture and Mascall Dance.
+Rachel Maddock has been granted choreographic residencies with North Vancouver Recreation and Culture, Mascall Dance and plastic orchid factory.
 Recently, she received her first Canada Council grant and is currently pursuing a mentorship with Deanna Peters/Mutable Subject with a focus on improvisation.
-This September, she starts a new project called “Reverse Imitation” with a residency at Left of Main, leading up to a performance at the Open Stage mixed-bill performance which will take place at The Scotiabank Dance Centre in October, 2020.
+This September, she starts a new project called “Reverse Imitation” with a residency at Left of Main, leading up to a performance at the Open Stage mixed-bill performance at Scotiabank Dance Centre in May, 2021.

 She is currently developing a new work called “Reverse Imitation”, scheduled to be performed at the Scotiabank Dance Centre’s Open Stage mixed-bill in January, 2021.

 Rachel Silver Maddock is a freelance arts writer about the visual and performing arts.
 She has written for The Dance Current, Dance International, SAD Mag, Dance Central, the North Shore News, Burrard Arts Foundation, Gallery Jones and the Daily Hive among others.
 See the Biography page for her recent published work.